 Airflow is so important for vapor production that there’s a whole other aspect to consider too.
 While your airflow setting is the main control you get over the airiness of your vape, the size of the central chimney in your tank is also an important factor.
 For example, the Aspire Cleito has a huge central chimney, and this is one of the reasons the tank is so fantastic when it comes to vapor production.

 The other side of this is your drip tip.
 While the influence of this is fairly minor, wider bore drip tips will improve your vapor production.
-You can’t change the bore of the center chimney in your tank without getting a new tank, but you can get a new drip tip pretty easily.
+You can’t change the bore of the center chimney in your tank without getting a new tank, but you can get a new drip tip pretty easily (check out this list of the best vape drip tips).
 It’s better to have the whole package (a wide-bore chimney and drip tip), but one or the other will help too.

 8 – Change to a Different Type of Coil